How to Wire Money

 How to Wire Money in 5 Steps

-1. Make sure the money is there.
 Ensure that the money is in the sender’s account.
 Wire transfers cannot be sent if the money isn’t there.

-3. Fill out the forms and/or sign up for an account.
 When sending money through a bank, senders will need to fill out forms and include their bank account information, their bank’s contact information, and the recipient’s bank account information, including the account number and contact information for the bank.
 They will also need to provide a government-issued ID and/or their online login information for the bank.

 When sending through a wire transfer service, they may have to log in online or go to the service in person and link their bank account or take cash, choose the recipient’s country, delivery method, and account information, and fill out any other information that’s required.

-Senders have to be careful that the account numbers they provide are accurate, or the money will not get to the recipient.
+Senders have to be careful that the bank account numbers they provide are accurate, or the money will not get to the recipient.

-4. Include the fees in the amount being sent.
 Banks and wire transfer services should be able to tell users what the fees are going to be upfront, and users will add those fees to the amount they are sending.

-5. Ask for a receipt.
-A receipt ensures that senders have a record of the transaction.
+The last step in how to wire money is to get your receipt.
+This ensures that senders have a record of the transaction.
 If something goes wrong and no receipt exists, they have nothing to show that they sent the wire transfer correctly.

 Recommended: How to Transfer Money From One Bank to Another